gsmendoza/freecodecamp-javascript/03-regular-expressions.md

 checkPass.test(password); // Returns true
 ```

-## How do we specify a pattern where the a subpattern is repeated?
+## How do we specify a pattern where the subpattern is repeated?

 With capture groups: